 The Secured Notes may be redeemed prior to maturity under certain circumstances.
 Upon certain change of control events, the Secured Notes may be redeemed at the option of the holders at 101% of their face amount, plus accrued and unpaid interest.
 The 2029 Secured Notes may be redeemed on or after September 1, 2024 by CommScope, Inc. at the redemption prices specified in the indenture governing the 2029 Secured Notes.
 Prior to September 1, 2024, the 2024 Secured Notes may be redeemed by CommScope, Inc. at a redemption price equal to 100% of their principal amount, plus a make-whole premium (as specified in the indenture governing the 2029 Secured Notes), plus accrued and unpaid interest.
 Prior to September 1, 2024, under certain circumstances, CommScope, Inc. may also redeem up to 40% of the aggregate principal amount of the 2029 Secured Notes at a redemption price of 104.750%, plus accrued and unpaid interest, using the proceeds of certain equity offerings.
-At any time prior to September 1, 2024, CommScope, Inc. may redeem during each calendar year up to 10.0% of the aggregate principal amount of the 2029 Secured Notes at a redemption price equal to 103.0% of the aggregate principal amount of the 2029 Secured Notes may be redeemed by CommScope, Inc. at the redemption prices specified in the indenture governing the 2029 Secured Notes to be redeemed, plus accrued and unpaid interest, if any, to, but not including, the date of redemption.
+At any time prior to September 1, 2024, CommScope, Inc. may redeem during each calendar year up to 10.0% of the aggregate principal amount of the 2029 Secured Notes at a redemption price equal to 103.0% of the aggregate principal amount of the 2029 Secured Notes at a redemption price equal to 103.0% of redemption.
 The 2026 Secured Notes may be redeemed by CommScope, Inc. at the redemption prices specified in the indenture governing the 2026 Secured Notes.